-A year ago, we never could of predicted where we’d be today.
+A year ago, we never could have predicted where we’d be today.
 The world has been upended by the COVID pandemic.
 Because of this, entire careers will focus on researching, analyzing, and explaining this time period.

 In this post, I’ll simply focus on what we know — how this impacts business software.

 Organizations have gradually allowed more remote work and have become less tethered to physical office locations.
 Even when it wasn’t an issue for employees to not wear masks and work from a central office, there are many benefits to embracing remote work.
 It allows for a greater work-life balance, improved employee retention, and more.
 The shift to more remote work was already in process, but the COVID pandemic dramatically accelerated things.
 Additionally, it forced companies to conduct real-life remote work trials.

 The result?
 Remote work isn’t exactly the same as in-person work, that much is clear.
 Managers who love to “get everyone in a room” to solve problems can certainly pat themselves on the back for that — it’s still not possible to entirely replicate in-person work digitally…

 But the cat is out of the bag.
 Even for companies that aren’t going fully remote, remote work has to be part of their operating plan.
 They must remain competitive.
-And the jobs that require in-person work will need support by remote-capable systems wherever possible.
+And the jobs that require in-person work will need support from remote-capable systems wherever possible.

 Many companies forced to operate remotely over the past year learned the hard way that their corporate networks aren’t designed for remote work.
 There were all of a sudden too many people accessing the network remotely and then performing remote actions.
 Connections broke, work didn’t get saved, and security vulnerabilities emerged.